This episode marks number 5 within our journey to explore all realms that Ergo offers – and as usual aims to leave no stone unturned.

 For today’s show we have exclusive company, Dionysis Zindros, to assist us in explaining the technical landscape of Non-Interactive Proofs of Proof-of-Work, to which are more commonly abbreviated as NiPoPoWs.

 Dionysis takes a diligent approach for the Ergo Cast with an elaborate rundown of what Non-Interactive Proofs of Proof-of-Work truly are.
 Furthermore, Dionysis evaluates the operation, implementation, as well as impact that his primitive delivers upon.
-Furthermore he unveils a brand new piece of research that as of yet has never been shared publicly, log-space mining.
+Furthermore, we unveil a brand-new piece of research that -as of yet- has never been shared publicly: log-space mining.

-Sit back, relax, and be prepared to absorb a thorough discussion upon the pinnacle of blockchain technology.
+Sit back, relax, and be prepared to absorb a thorough discussion upon a pinnacle of blockchain technology.

 Introduction & Greeting